anmolvj/miah-jeffra-portfolio/src/pages/book/the-violence-almanac.md

       imperfect is not overlooked; it is cause for investigation and appreciation of the tangled truths of experience.
 Jeffra is a hyperrealist, and the stories vibrate with pain and love."
-  - reviewerName: Free State Review
-    message: The Violence Almanac is both a deeply unsettling and insightful book.
-      The prose ranges from lyrical to matter of fact, intimately psychological to cooly distant, Miah Jeffra flourishing a chameleon’s grasp of style.
-  - reviewerName: San Francisco Chronicle
-    message: Jeffra is a master of writing that stands out in how unflinchingly it inhabits and experiments with abstract ideas.
   - reviewerName: Fantastic Fiction
     message: "The Violence Almanac provides a complicated and nuanced portrait of contemporary American violence as much as it does the multiplicity of